loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 plus1 :: [Int] -> [Int]
 plus1 xs = map (+1) xs
 ```
-In Haskell any list you input into this function will be duplicatted, returning
+In Haskell any list you input into this function will be duplicated, returning
 a new list while keeping the original, in case you need it for whatever reason.
 If not, it will be garbage collected at the next collection pass.